MerveKarali/personal-website/content/authors/admin/_index.md

 email: "mervekarali93@gmail.com"
 ---

 I am an AI Researcher & Data Engineer, holding an M.Sc. degree in Computer Science from the Technical University of Munich.
-My research focuses on the intersection of Deep Learning and Computer Vision.
-In my master's thesis, I specialized in robust techniques to enhance label propagation under limited supervision, integrating multimodality for semantic segmentation.
+My research delves into the convergence of Deep Learning and Computer Vision, with a specialization in unsupervised and self-supervised learning, multi-modal data learning, and semantic segmentation.

-Simultaneously, I've navigated the landscape of enterprise ML/AI and data engineering.
-As an AI Researcher, I contributed to projects like FunKI and 6G-SKY, exploring deep image processing techniques, image super-resolution, image restoration, and Trustworthy AI, with a focus on Explainable AI for computer vision.
-Bridging the gap between research and production, I worked on projects automating ultrasonic testing analysis using CNNs and Transformers.
+In my professional journey, I've seamlessly navigated the realms of enterprise ML/AI and data engineering.
+As an AI Researcher, my contributions to projects like FunKI and 6G-SKY include exploring advanced image processing techniques, such as image super-resolution, restoration, and Trustworthy AI, with a particular emphasis on Explainable AI in computer vision.
+Bridging the research-production gap, I've actively engaged in projects automating ultrasonic testing analysis using CNNs and Transformers.

-With eight years of experience as a Data Engineer, I've led initiatives in Data Warehouse, ETL, and Big Data across diverse domains such as banking, telecommunication, e-commerce, and health.
-Whether as a consultant or part of a corporation, I've acted as a lead analytics engineer, designing and developing analytical solutions and datasets.
-My proficiency spans Python, SQL, Google Cloud Platform, and AWS.
+With eight years of experience as a Data Engineer, I've spearheaded initiatives in Data Warehouse, ETL, and Big Data across diverse sectors, including banking, telecommunication, e-commerce, and healthcare.
+My skill set encompasses proficiency in Python, SQL, Google Cloud Platform, and AWS.

 Beyond the tech realm, I find joy in math, computing, engaging conversations, reading, cooking, hitting the gym, and more.
 {style="text-align: justify;"}